cancerit/BRASS/README.md

 * [Velvet](https://www.ebi.ac.uk/~zerbino/velvet/)
 * [bedtools2](https://github.com/arq5x/bedtools2/releases)

 Please use `setup.sh` to install these dependencies.
 Setting the environment variable `CGP_PERLLIBS` allows you to to append to `PERL5LIB` during install.
-Without this all dependancies are installed into the target area.
+Without this all dependancies are installed into the target area.  `setup.sh` will not use `PERL5LIB` directly.

 Please be aware that this expects basic C compilation libraries and tools to be available.